 about what's going on in the economy, and when you interview an economist."

-Cutting to the chase, Cooper spelled out six key points, central principles of economics:
+Cutting to the chase, Cooper spelled out six key points, central principles

 - Individuals (including households and firms) act optimally